kevinross/remote-gsh/README.md

 *charset* Request and Response character encoding, 'utf-8' as default.

-*initScriptPath* Init script classpath, 'safrain/remotegsh/server/init.groovy' as default.
+*scriptExtensions* Script extension path, you can set multiple classpath here, separated by comma, 'com/github/safrain/remotegsh/server/extension/spring.groovy' as default.

-*initScriptCharset* Init script content charset, 'utf-8' as default.
+*scriptExtensionCharset*  Charset of script extensions, 'utf-8' as default.

 ### Using shell client